Are IT Careers Still Viable Nowadays?

-How Is the Field of IT Changing?
+How Is the IT Careers Changing?

 Digital technologies are making significant impacts on our economy’s growth, international security, and international competitiveness.
 It is not only impacting business and industry, but it also affects the societal well-being of ordinary citizens.
 Advanced economies are making huge investments in hardware, software, the internet, and broadband infrastructure to keep pace with the changing world.

 Another trend is the shift from manufacturing IT to the service IT sector as services jobs increase.
 Improved technologies have improved productivity in both of these sectors and increased spending on research and development will continue.
-The contributions to real economic output cannot be overemphasized and they will continue to help boost the U.S. economy.
+Their contributions to real economic output cannot be overemphasized and they will continue to help boost the U.S. economy.